Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 When it comes time to repot, don't.
 Just kidding (sort-of).
 Repot if you really have to, especially if the substrate is staying wet too long (in which case I'd be in there right away).
 Unless there's good reason though, it's best not to repot your new arrival too soon.
 Rookie mistake I think we've all made.
 Adjusting to a new environment is enough to deal with as it is before putting a plant through the stress of repotting on top of transport stress (I normally wait about a month unless there's a health reason for a repot).

 PRO TIP: Before re-using a pot, give it a clean with hydrogen peroxide (for those in NZ), to help kill any bugs, fungi or bacteria that might be hiding, including the fungus that causes root rot.
 For my international plant friends you want to look for 3% hydrogen peroxide (like this Essential Oxygen 3%).
+Wheile repotting, look for any soft or mushy roots.
+If you do see any questionable roots in the process of repotting, cut them off and give the remainder of the roots a hydrogen peroxide bath to kill any root rot you may have missed.

 When you do pot up, only go up about one inch in pot size, or a couple of cms (from a 14cm to a 16cm wide pot for example).
-Too massive an increase can (at best) stop or slow stem and leaf growth while your plant diverts its energy in to root growth, to fill up all that new room - or (much worse), lead to root rot from that big increase in soil holding far more water than the roots are used to coping with.
+Too big an increase too soon can (at best) stop or slow stem and leaf growth while your plant diverts its energy in to root growth to fill up all that new room - or (much worse), lead to root rot from that big increase in soil holding far more water than the roots are used to coping with.
 If and when you do repot, use the tips in the Guide to Repotting to cause minimal stress and a faster recovery without complications.

 Watering requirements